Daniel27110/Discord-Gemini-AI-ChatBot/README.md

 A Discord bot capable of AI Chatting using the Google Gemini API.

-This project can be used as a standalone bot or be used as a template for constructing more elaborate bots.
+This project can be used as a standalone bot or be used as a template for constructing more elaborate discord bots.

 ### Commands: